-It is crucial to get segmentation right, as it is the foundation for every analysis that follows.
-Accurate and reliable identification of structures, shapes, and sizes is vital for robust analyses.
+Segmentation is the foundation for every analysis that follows, so accuracy is crucial.
+Reliable identification of structures, shapes, and sizes is vital for robust analyses.
 Errors in segmentation will be propagated and multiplied through the rest of the analysis, effectively lowering the assay robustness (less accurate dose curve, inability to detect small modulations of a phenotype, lower Z' for classification experiments).
 This leads to false-positives and false-negatives, and it ultimately wastes time, money, and resources.